Fe-Mu/SOS-listener/README.md

 Option 1:

+    1. Check the app version displayed on the top on the main screen

+Option 2:

 1. Go to Settings
 2. Go to Apps
 3. Depending on your phone interface tap on "App manager" or "See all apps".